 Campaign books must be available for public inspection during the last eight days before an election.

-Voters passed I-276 to establish the Public Disclosure Commission and Washington's disclosure requirements as a means for making government more transparent and creating a mechanism that allowed the public to follow the money" in campaigns.
+Voters passed I-276 to establish the Public Disclosure Commission and Washington's disclosure requirements as a means for making government more transparent and creating a mechanism that allowed the public to follow the money in campaigns.
 Campaigns should take care to record each contribution that it receives.
 The allowed limit for a cash - actual currency - contributions is $100.
 A contribution bigger than that must be made by written instrument.
 A candidate may keep aggregate anonymous contributions up to $300 or 1% of the total contributions received, whichever is greater.
-If a candidate receives excess anonymous contributions, money is be deposited and then turned over to the state by sending to the PDC a campaign check for the excess amount made payable to the State General Fund.
+If a candidate receives excess anonymous contributions, the money is to be deposited and then turned over to the state by sending to the PDC a campaign check for the excess amount payable to the State General Fund.

 No more than $5,000 may be accepted by a legislative or local office candidate from a single source other than a bona fide state party committee during the last 21 days before a general election.
 The threshold increases to $50,000 for a Supreme Court or state executive office candidate.
 Contribution limits enacted by voters in 1992 prevent most candidates from receiving contributions anywhere near these thresholds from a contributor other than a bona fide party committee.
 The limits for contributors other than party or caucus campaign committees are:

 Mayor, City Council